unixunion/KSPSerialIO/README.md

 * Everything else, as far as I'm aware.

+## To do

+* Check if the port is open before trying to start reading, instead of just catching the exception.
+The delay in the exception handler is at least part of the reason this isn't working on Windows 10.
+* Clean up the stream handler and thread in OnDestroy, to make sure we're not leaving uncollected garbage lying around.

 ## License

 Like the original plugin, this code is licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/).